-The following regulations for control of absences were adopted by the Faculty September 11th.
+The following regulations for control of absences were adopted by the Faculty September 11th, 1920.

 That one negative credit be imposed for every six unexcused absences caused by late registration, or occuring during Registration Week subsequent to registration.
-This to supersede the present rule imposing a fine of one dollar per day for delayed registration.
-(Effective opening of Winter Term, 1921.)

-For absences (1) Due to leaving College before the end of the term without formal withdrawal or dismissal; (2) On the working half days preceding and following authorized holidays, (3) Incurred by participation in unauthorized holidays: One negative credit for every six absences.
+For absences (1) Due to leaving College before the end of the term without formal withdrawal or dismissal; (2) On the working half days preceding and following authorized holidays; (3) Incurred by participation in unauthorized holidays: One negative credit for every six absences.